Area Rule in Cambridge IGCSE Mathematics (0580/0607): Triangle Area with ½ab sin C Explained

 Practising the wording — not just the formula — is what method marks reward.
 Here is how three real-style stems are answered.

-When you can recognise the wording instantly, work the full set on the Trigonometry topical past paper questions and the Area Rule quiz to lock the method in.
+When you can recognise the wording instantly, review Sine Rule and take the Area Rule quiz to lock the method in.

 How the Area Rule connects to the rest of Trigonometry